 Radiation therapy uses radiation to kill cancer cells and shrink tumors.

-To prevent skin cancer: Avoid spending too much time in the sun.Avoid exposing your skin to the sun between 10:00 AM and 2:00 PM standard time, or 11:00 AM to 3:00 PM daylight saving time.Protect your skin from the sun with clothing.
+To help reduce the chance of skin cancer: Avoid spending too much time in the sun.Avoid exposing your skin to the sun between 10:00 AM and 2:00 PM standard time, or 11:00 AM to 3:00 PM daylight saving time.Protect your skin from the sun with clothing.
 Wear a shirt, sunglasses, and a hat with a broad brim.Use broad-spectrum (UVA and UVB) sunscreens with a sun protection factor (SPF) of 30 or more on skin that will be exposed to the sun.Use a protective lip balm.
-Wear sunglasses with 99% or 100% UV absorption to protect your eyes.Don't use sun lamps or tanning booths.
+Wear sunglasses with 99% or 100% UV absorption to protect your eyes.Do not use sun lamps or tanning booths.

 Alberta Provincial Cutaneous Tumour Team.
 Prevention of skin cancer.
 Edmonton (Alberta): CancerControl Alberta; 2013 Feb.
 27 p.
 (Clinical practice guideline; no. CU-014).
 Available at: http://www.guideline.gov/content.aspx?id=48130#Section420.
 Accessed February 25, 2015.

-Basal cell carcinoma of the skin.
-EBSCO DynaMed website.
+Cutaneous squamous cell carcinoma (SCC).
+EBSCO DynaMed Plus website.
 Available at:

 http://www.cancer.org/acs/groups/cid/documents/webcontent/003139-pdf.pdf.
 Updated February 20, 2014.
 Accessed February 25, 2015.